OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 1. Go back to Visual Studio, make sure you are using the StatementOfWord project.

 2. In the solution explorer double click on  **Home.html** file.
-3. Make sure to be using the preview location of Office.js which **https://appsforoffice.microsoft.com/lib/beta/hosted/office.js**, so your head element should be like: (make sure to comment out the other Office.js reference)
+3. Update **Home.html** to use the preview location of Office.js **https://appsforoffice.microsoft.com/lib/beta/hosted/office.js**, so your head element should be like: (make sure to comment out the other Office.js reference)
 	````html
 	<head>
     <meta charset="UTF-8" />